Akko beach, as the name suggests is near Acre (Akko). And today we are going to visit the beaches to the South of Akko. Let’s begin!

 October: 08:00 – 16:00

-To sum up, Akko beach is a lovely sandy beach, and we enjoyed our visits, thus returned on several occasions.
+To sum up, Akko beach is a lovely sandy beach, and we enjoyed our visits and thus returned on several occasions.

 Palm Rimonim Hotel Beach

-South to Argaman Beach, near Palm Rimonim Hotel there is another beach.
-It is a free beach, and I have not seen any facilities there.
+South of Argaman Beach, near Palm Rimonim Hotel, there is another beach.
+It is a free beach, and I have not seen any facilities.
 I have visited it only for photography purposes and never swam there.
 And now I will show you several photos from there.

-I have parked next to Palm Beach Hotel and Country Club (on the south side) and walked around to towards the beach.
+I parked next to Palm Beach Hotel and Country Club (on the south side) and walked around towards the beach.

-The dunes are not high, at about 0.5 a meter.
+The dunes are not high, at about half a meter.
 I have taken this photo from a low angle to make them look bigger.

 The train that connects the Northern part of Israel with the central one also passes there.
 Here are the rails with Carmel mountain in the background.